 And now for a little FUN.

 Here are the ideas from several contemporary, best-selling novels.
-See if you recognize them and can name the titles.
+Can you name the titles?

 - In this story, several powerful families vie for control of seven kingdoms in order to sit atop the Iron Throne.

 - A story of friendship among four African-American women who support each other while waiting for the man of their dreams, a man who will take their breath away.